Category |

 Using Existing Meal Periods and Paid Rest Breaks

-The University is required to permit nursing mothers to express breast milk during their meal period and/or paid rest breaks if the employee elects to utilize meal periods and/or paid rest breaks for this purpose.
+The University is required to permit nursing employees to express breast milk during their meal period and/or paid rest breaks if the employee elects to utilize meal periods and/or paid rest breaks for this purpose.
 However, an employee cannot be required to use meal periods and/or paid rest breaks for this purpose and may elect to express breast milk at other reasonable times during the work shift.

 The policy does not authorize the granting of additional paid break time beyond that already provided by the employer.